 How we aim to repair and improve the Hunstanton Heritage Gardens

-In June 2016, The Heritage Lottery Fund awarded us funding towards a £1.3m project to restore and enhance Hunstanton’s Heritage Gardens.
+In June 2016, The Heritage Lottery Fund (HLF) awarded us funding towards a £1.3m project to restore and enhance Hunstanton’s Heritage Gardens.
+We're jointly funding the project alongside the HLF.

 The project focuses on Hunstanton's seafront gardens which are made up of: